Bureau of Reclamation Technical Services Center

-Due to changing hydrologic conditions as well as changing demands and environmental regulations, river basins in the Western US and elsewhere need to revise their operating policies and implement new types of policies that are robust to uncertain future changing conditions.
-Further, water managers need decision support tools for planning and operating the systems, and for communicating operations and policies to stakeholders.
+Due to changing hydrologic conditions and changing demands and environmental regulations, river basins in the Western U.S. and elsewhere need to revise their operating policies and implement new types of policies that are robust to uncertain future changing conditions.
+Further, water managers need decision support tools for planning and operating the systems and for communicating operations and policies to stakeholders.